MushroomObserver/developer-startup/developer-workflow.md

 # developer-workflow #
 This file describes the development workflow for the Mushroom Observer project.
 We use a distributed workflow, known as "Integration-Manager" or "forking" workflow.
 See [Workflow][] below.

-## Create the MO development environment ##
-The remainder of this file assumes that you followed the directions in developer-startup/README.md through [Create a user in the new instance of MO](https://github.com/MushroomObserver/developer-startup#create-a-user-in-the-new-instance-of-mo) including setting up the VM by running `mo-dev /vagrant`.
+This file assumes that you followed the directions in [developer-startup/README.md](https://github.com/MushroomObserver/developer-startup/README.md) through [Create a user in the new instance of MO](https://github.com/MushroomObserver/developer-startup/README.md#resetting-your-vm) including setting up the VM by running `mo-dev /vagrant`.

 ## Configure Github and Git ##
 - On [Github][], fork (create your own copy of) the [Official MO Repo][]. <br>